 JDF Product Certification just got even better with the introduction of a new certification for wide format printing.
-The Digital Print Workflow Interoperability Conformance Specification (DPW ICS) 1.4a has been introduced by The International Cooperation for the Integration of the Processes in Prepress, Press and Postpress (CIP4) Organization and can be downloaded [here].
+The Digital Print Workflow Interoperability Conformance Specification (DPW ICS) 1.4a has been introduced by The International Cooperation for the Integration of the Processes in Prepress, Press and Postpress (CIP4) Organization and can be viewed [here].
 It should be noted that this product is in its beta phase and special discounts will be granted to members.

 JDF certification is beneficial in many ways - in that it helps your software to integrate efficiently, ensures your products meet the Industry Standards outlined in the official JDF documentation and gives the consumer confidence when ordering your products.
 Having JDF Certified Products resonates to the consumer that you are on the cutting edge of quality.
 JDF Certified Products enable better integration into existing JDF enabled workflows; they also reduce complexity for consumers, when choosing products for their unique configuration.
 Another interesting fact about JDF Certifications is that they never expire.
 In addition, your products are promoted by Printing Industries of America through several channels such as newsletters, conferences, member publications and our website.